 Application Configuration

-To run the application, we need to form a container.
-To do this, let's create the Application interface with this code:
+In order to run application, we need to create entrypoint and dependency container.
+Let's create the Application interface with this code:

 import ru.tinkoff.kora.common.KoraApp;